amitos80/cgi-detection-photos/FEATURE_REPORT_PLAN.md

 **Analysis:**

-The goal is to display a detailed report after image analysis, including a graphical representation of the findings.
-The current model provides a single confidence score, which is insufficient for a detailed infographic with "calculated" vs. "normal" values.
+The goal is to enhance the user experience by providing a detailed, visually intuitive report after an image analysis is complete.
+The current implementation only provides a final prediction and a single confidence score, which lacks the depth required for a comprehensive report.

+To build this feature, the backend Python service must be updated to provide a more granular breakdown of its analysis.
+The current forensic engine already calculates individual scores for ELA, CFA, and HOS, so the foundation is already in place.
+We will expose this data and add context, such as a "normal range" for each metric.

-To address this, the plan will simulate a more advanced analysis on the backend.
-The Python service will be updated to return a fictional breakdown of analysis metrics.
-The frontend will then be enhanced to display this information in two ways: a clear, easy-to-read table and a simple, lightweight graphical representation using styled HTML elements to mimic an infographic, thus avoiding the need for heavy charting libraries.
+On the frontend, we will implement both of the user's requests: a clear, easy-to-read table that explains the insights, and a simple, lightweight graphical representation (infographic) for each metric.
+This will be achieved using styled HTML elements to avoid introducing heavy charting libraries, ensuring the application remains fast and lean.

 **Plan:**

-1.  **Update the Python AI Microservice (`cgi-detector-service/main.py`):**
+1.  **Update the Python AI Microservice (`cgi-detector-service/forensics/engine.py`):**
-    *   Modify the `/predict` endpoint to include a new key, `analysis_breakdown`, in its JSON response.
-    *   This key will contain an array of objects, where each object represents a fictional analysis metric.
-    *   Each metric object will have the following structure: `{"feature": "Metric Name", "score": 0.0-1.0, "normal_range": [min, max], "insight": "Brief explanation."}`.
-    *   The data for this breakdown will be hardcoded for now, changing based on the dummy "cgi" or "real" prediction to simulate a real analysis.
+    *   The `run_analysis` function already calculates individual scores.
+This step will focus on enriching the `analysis_breakdown` it returns.
+    *   For each metric (ELA, CFA, HOS), a `normal_range` key will be defined.
+This will be a two-element array (e.g., `[0.0, 0.3]`) representing the typical score range for a "real" photograph.
+    *   An `insight` key will also be added, providing a brief, user-friendly explanation of what that specific forensic test measures.
+    *   The final JSON response structure passed through `main.py` will now contain all the necessary data for the frontend to build the report.

 2.  **Enhance the Frontend (`webservice/static/index.html`):**
-    *   Add a new container element to the HTML to hold the analysis report.
+    *   Add a new container element to the HTML, `<div id="report"></div>`, which will hold the detailed analysis report.
+    *   Update the CSS to style the new report elements, including the table and the infographic bars.
-    *   In the JavaScript `submit` event listener, after receiving a successful response, parse the `analysis_breakdown` array.
+    *   In the JavaScript `submit` event listener, after receiving a successful response, the code will parse the `analysis_breakdown` array from the JSON.
-    *   **Table Display:** Dynamically generate an HTML table from the `analysis_breakdown` data.
-The table will have columns for "Feature," "Calculated Score," and "Insight."
+    *   **Table Display:** The script will dynamically generate an HTML `<table>`.
+It will iterate through the `analysis_breakdown` data and create a row for each forensic test, with columns for "Feature," "Calculated Score," and "Insight."
-    *   **Infographic Display:** For each feature in the breakdown, create a simple graphical bar.
-This will be implemented using styled `<div>` elements:
+    *   **Infographic Display:** For each feature, the script will also generate a simple graphical bar using styled `<div>` elements:
-        *   A container `div` will represent the full 0.0 to 1.0 range.
+        *   A main container `div` will act as the background bar, representing the full range (0.0 to 1.0).
-        *   An inner `div` will represent the `normal_range`, styled as a shaded background area.
+        *   An inner `div` will be positioned and sized to represent the `normal_range`, styled as a shaded background area.
-        *   Another inner `div` or marker will be positioned based on the `score`, visually showing where the calculated value falls in relation to the normal range.
+        *   A separate marker `div` (e.g., a vertical line or a dot) will be positioned using the `score` to visually indicate the calculated value in relation to the normal range.

-3.  **Update Node.js Webservice (`webservice/src/index.ts`):**
-    *   No changes are required.
-The service already relays the full JSON response from the Python service, so the new `analysis_breakdown` data will be passed through automatically.

-4.  **Update Documentation:**
+3.  **Update Documentation:**
-    *   Briefly update the main `README.md` to mention the new analysis report feature in the project description.
+    *   Update the main `README.md` to include a description of the new detailed analysis report feature.
+    *   Update the "API Response Structure" section in the `README.md` to reflect the new, richer `analysis_breakdown` object in the JSON response.